Country Report for Mexico

 *Mexico is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Mexico’s commitment to prohibiting corporal punishment

 Mexico indicated its commitment to prohibiting corporal punishment when in 2011 the Government adopted the Central American Regional Roadmap on Violence against Children, which recommends full prohibition.
-The National Action Plan 2017-2018, adopted with the Global Partnership to End Violence Against Children, identifies the explicit prohibition of corporal punishment in all settings as part of the strategy to end all forms of violence against children.
+The National Action Plan 2017-2018, adopted within the framework of the Global Partnership to End Violence Against Children, identifies the explicit prohibition of corporal punishment in all settings as part of the strategy to end all forms of violence against children.
 Mexico’s commitment to prohibiting all corporal punishment of children was reaffirmed when it accepted recommendations to do so during its Universal Periodic Review of 2018.
 Bills have been introduced at federal and state levels to prohibit all corporal punishment of children.